July 10, 2023

 1. Brand Charrette

-- The developer: We explore the developer's values, past projects, the goal and reputation of their business, and other human elements.
+- The developer: We explore the developer's values, past projects, the goal and reputation of their business and other human elements.

 2. Brand Positioning

 - Positioning statement: A positioning statement is the behind-the-scenes work that clarifies your target market and approach.
-We'll help you find and focus on your value proposition in a way that drives the best results for you, the community, and the residents.
+We'll help you find and focus on your value proposition in a way that drives the best results for you, the community, and the homeowners.
 Investing time and effort in this gives communities the emotional and creative advantage they need to stand out and be appealing.

 3. Brand Plan

 In this stage, we launch the new brand for the master-planned community.
 The launch is one of the most critical factors for a community's success, so we take our time to adjust and refine the strategy until it's the perfect fit.